 Urban planners analyze data and environmental factors to understand the options for using a particular patch of land.
-The creative aspect comes in when urban planners create new plans and programs for how to use that land and make models of those plans.
+The creative aspect comes in when urban planners create new plans and programs for using that land.

 An Advanced Degree in Urban Planning

 Aspiring urban planners typically need a graduate degree, even for some entry-level positions.
 Of course, like students in other fields, they must first begin by earning an undergraduate degree.
 About 15 colleges now offer accredited urban or regional planning degrees at the bachelor’s degree level, according to the United States Bureau of Labor Statistics (BLS).